fish-shell/fish-shell/doc_src/language.rst

 ``$$foo[$i]`` is "the value of the variable named by ``$foo[$i]``.

 When using this feature together with list brackets, the brackets will be used from the inside out. ``$$foo[5]`` will use the fifth element of ``$foo`` as a variable name, instead of giving the fifth element of all the variables $foo refers to.
 That would instead be expressed as ``$$foo[1..-1][5]`` (take all elements of ``$foo``, use them as variable names, then give the fifth element of those).

-.. [#] Unlike bash or zsh, which will join with the first character of $IFS (which usually is space).

 .. _expand-command-substitution: